gojek/ziggurat/README.md

         * application-id - The Kafka consumer group id.
 [Documentation](https://kafka.apache.org/intro#intro_consumers)
         * bootstrap-servers - The Kafka brokers that the application will read from.
 It accepts a comma seperated value.
         * stream-threads-count - The number of parallel threads that should read messages from Kafka.
 This can scale up to the number of partitions on the topic you wish to read from.
         * origin-topic - The topic that the stream should read from.
 This can be a regex that enables you to read from multiple streams and handle the messages in the same way.
-It is to be kept in mind that the messages from different streams should be of the same proto-class.
+It is to be kept in mind that the messages from different streams will be passed to the same mapper-function.
         * oldest-processed-messages-in-s - The oldest message which will be processed by stream in second.
 By default the value is 604800 (1 week)
-        * proto-class - The proto-class of the message so that it can be decompiled before being passed to the mapper function
         * changelog-topic-replication-factor - the internal changelog topic replication factor.
 By default the value is 3
         * producer - Configuration for KafkaProducer.
 Currently, only following options are supported.
 Please see [Producer Configs](https://kafka.apache.org/documentation/#producerconfigs) for detailed explanation for each of the configuration parameters.
             * bootstrap.servers - A list of host/port pairs to use for establishing the initial connection to the Kafka cluster.